Question: What do these Bible verses have in common?

 Matthew 24:4-5 And Jesus answered and said unto them, Take heed that no man deceive you.
 5 For many shall come in my name, saying, I am Christ; and shall deceive many.

 Almost every Christian is tracking earthquakes as a sign of the approaching Rapture.
 That is a big mistake.
-Earthquakes and natural disasters are a sign to Israel that their day of trouble is near!
+Earthquakes, famines, and disease outbreaks are signs to Israel that their day of trouble is near!
 Earthquakes are not a sign of the Rapture.

 Matthew 24:6-8 And ye shall hear of wars and rumours of wars: see that ye be not troubled: for all these things must come to pass, but the end is not yet.
 7 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places.
 8 All these are the beginning of sorrows.